 About the Master Gardener Volunteer Training Program

-Classes run from Aug./Sept. through Nov./Dec.
-(10-12 weeks).
-Most of the coursework is done online with an in-person class once a week on Wednesday mornings.
+Classes run from August/September through November/December and last about 10–12 weeks.
+Most of the work is done online, and there is one in‑person class each week on Wednesday mornings.

-Some of the areas where Master Gardeners volunteer include: our Lawn & Garden Help Desk, presenting educational programs for the community, community gardens, helping with 4-H programs and school gardens, etc. We greatly value the contribution of our current Master Gardeners.
-We could not do our outreach to the public without them.
+Master Gardeners volunteer in many places, such as the Lawn & Garden Help Desk, giving educational talks, working in community gardens, and helping with 4‑H programs and school gardens.
+We are very thankful for our Master Gardeners.
+We could not reach the community as well without their help.

-Topics covered include Florida-Friendly LandscapingTM, botany, plant propagation, native plants, landscape planting and maintenance, weeds, palms, turfgrass, vegetables, dooryard fruits, plant pathology, entomology, nematology, pesticides and pesticide safety, soils, nutrients, and fertilizers, irrigation, pruning, wildlife, and invasive plants.
+Topics taught in the program include: Florida‑Friendly Landscaping™, how plants grow (botany), how to grow new plants (propagation), native plants, planting and caring for landscapes, weeds, palms, turfgrass, vegetables, fruits, plant diseases, insects, nematodes, pesticides and safety, soils, nutrients and fertilizers, irrigation, pruning, wildlife, and invasive plants.

 CONTACT